The Eighth Annual Sandhill Writers Retreat is our biggest yet! And it’s VIRTUAL!

-Saint Leo University (www.saintleo.edu) is a modern Catholic teaching university that is firmly grounded in the liberal arts tradition and the timeless Benedictine wisdom that seeks balanced growth of mind, body, and spirit.
+Saint Leo University is a Catholic teaching university that is firmly grounded in the liberal arts tradition and the timeless Benedictine wisdom that seeks balanced growth of mind, body, and spirit.
 The Saint Leo University of today is a private, nonprofit institution that creates hospitable learning communities wherever students want to be or need to be, whether that is a campus classroom, a web-based environment, an employer’s worksite, a military base, or an office park.
 Saint Leo welcomes people of all faiths and of no religious affiliation, and encourages learners of all generations.
 The university is committed to providing educational opportunities to the nation’s armed forces, veterans, and their families.
 Saint Leo is regionally accredited to award degrees ranging from the associate to the doctorate, and the faculty and staff guide all students to develop their capacities for critical thinking, moral reflection, and lifelong learning and leadership.

 The university remains the faithful steward of the beautiful lakeside University Campus in the Tampa Bay region of Florida, where its founding monks created the first Catholic college in the state in 1889.
 Serving more than 13,000 students, Saint Leo has expanded to downtown Tampa, to other sites in Florida and beyond, and maintains a physical presence in seven states.
 The university provides highly respected online learning programs to students nationally and internationally.
 More than 90,000 alumni reside in all 50 states, in Washington, DC, in three U.S. territories, and in 76 countries.